Blake Linde

 Three phases.
 One operating system.

 These are not isolated services — they are phases of the same buildout.
 Most businesses need the diagnostic before anything else.
-The diagnostic roadmap determines what comes next.

 Systems Diagnostic